datacouncil/dcnyc19/org-ethics.md

-This track will cover various topics related to building data organizations as well as the ethical implications of the work we do as data professionals.
+This track will cover various topics related to building data organizations as well as the ethical implications of the work we do as data professionals (understanding bias, privacy implications, etc.).
 Some companies are just getting started with data, some have a more mature data team and process, and some simply have too much data and too small of a team to manage it!
 On top of it all, many are unaware, or perhaps unconcerned about the ethical